NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

   muodct = nipet.obj_mumap(datain, mMRparams, outpath=opth, store=True)

-The argument [1,2,4] for Obtaining the hardware :math:`\mu`-map correspond to the hardware bits used in imaging, i.e.:
+The argument [1,2,4] for Obtaining the hardware |mu|-map correspond to the hardware bits used in imaging, i.e.:

   (1) Head and neck lower coil
   (2) Head and neck upper coil